EleutherAI/info/README.md

 ### GPT-Neo

+Q: *What is GPT-Neo?*

+A: GPT-Neo is our codebase for training massive language models, which we plan to release as open source.
+The models themselves are *unnamed*, as of yet.

-Q: *How are you going to train such a big model?*
+Q: *How are you going to train such big models?*

 A: We have built a [framework](https://github.com/EleutherAI/GPTNeo) using Mesh Tensorflow that lets us train models at super-large scales, including on GPUs and TPUs.
 At the moment, we have limited access to preemptible TPUs through the [TensorFlow Research Cloud (TFRC) program](https://www.tensorflow.org/tfrc).
 In the future, our plan is to ask "*please, sir, may I have some more?*".
 In the event such a plan does not work, we will consider other options.